Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: System Model

-\textbf{Dynamic power upper bound.} To prevent battery depletion, we impose a time-varying power ceiling that accounts for both the current battery state and the remaining eclipse duration:
+To prevent battery depletion, we impose a time-varying power ceiling that accounts for both the current battery state and the remaining eclipse duration:

-where $\delta_{\mathrm{ecl}}(t)>0$ denotes the remaining eclipse duration (in seconds): during eclipse ($\phi_m(t)=0$), it equals the time until illumination resumes; during illumination ($\phi_m(t)=1$), it equals the duration of the upcoming eclipse, so that the satellite reserves sufficient energy to survive the next dark period.
-This extends the static bound in~\cite{cen2024satflow} with the eclipse-aware formulation of~\cite{li2023deepisl}.
+where $\delta_{\mathrm{ecl}}(t)>0$ denotes the remaining eclipse duration (in seconds): during eclipse ($\phi_m(t)=0$), it equals the time until illumination resumes; during illumination ($\phi_m(t)=1$), it equals the duration of the upcoming eclipse, so that the satellite reserves sufficient energy to survive the next dark period \cite{cen2024satflow, li2023deepisl}.